Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 11. Kalyani Nagar Durgotsav Samiti or Nandanik Durga Puja, Koregaon Park

 This puja was started in 2001 by the Nandanik group.
-The festivities are celebrated grandly for all five puja days, and they offer Bhog on every puja day.
-This club organizes Saraswati Puja in Kalyaninagar, a community festival over one whole day with many social activities.
+The festivities are celebrated grandly on all five puja days, and Bhog is offered on each.
+This club organises the Saraswati Puja in Kalyaninagar, a community festival that lasts a full day and includes many social activities.

-The place is famous for its food stalls, and the organizers aim to bring Kolkata street food to Pune.
-You can find a touch of Bengal in them, from authentic Kolkata biryani to fish fry and mutton roll.
+The place is famous for its food stalls, and the organisers aim to bring Kolkata street food to Pune.
+The food has a touch of Bengal, from authentic Kolkata biryani to fish fry and mutton roll.

 12. Prangan Association Wagholi

-Prangan Association organizes its Durga Puja behind the Wagheshwar temple.
-It’s a newer association in Pune.
-Every year, they have different themes related to Bengali culture and eminent Bengali personalities.
-They first started in 2018, and the club gained a lot of popularity within these few years.
+Prangan Association is a newer association in Pune that organises its Durga Puja behind the Wagheshwar temple.
+Every year, it has different themes related to Bengali culture and eminent Bengali personalities.
+It started in 2018, and the club has gained massive popularity in the last few years.

 Location: Prangan Association, Wagholi, Pune, Maharashtra